ochi1/FINAL-PROJECT/index.md

 ![](CopyOfCalCopy_of_Index_-_Caleb_files/figure-markdown_strict/unnamed-chunk-20-1.png)

-When looking at people that only have an undergraduate degree, the majors remain in the same order of median income, seen in the second plot, with lower incomes than graduates.
+When looking at people that only have an undergraduate degree, the majors remain in the same order of median income with lower incomes than graduates.

 ![](CopyOfCalCopy_of_Index_-_Caleb_files/figure-markdown_strict/unnamed-chunk-20-2.png)